Software Engineering | Rapid application development model (RAD)

 - The use of powerful and efficient tools requires highly skilled professionals.

-- The absence of reusable components can lead to failure of the project.
+- The absence of reusable components can lead to the failure of the project.

-- The team leader must work closely with the developers and customers to close the project in time.
+- The team leader must work closely with the developers and customers to close the project on time.